JHJORE/NeRF_in_Ue5/README.md

 # StitchedNeRF_2
-This project provides a unique 3D exploration experience through the use of Neural Radiance Fields (NeRFs).
+This project provides a unique 3D exploration experience through the use of Neural Radiance Fields (NeRFs) and Unreal Engine 5.
 We've taken multiple NeRF models, exported them into Unreal Engine 5, and stitched them together to create one extensive NeRF model.
 This combined model represents a detailed replica of the Equinor Business Center that players can navigate and explore.

 **Requirements**
 Unreal Engine 5: The project is built in Unreal Engine 5, which you need to have installed on your system.
 You can download it from the Unreal Engine website.